-If Children's Social Care decide to carry out a statutory assessment, school staff will do everything they can to support that assessment, led and supported by the designated safeguarding lead (or deputy) as required.
+If Children's Social Care decide to carry out a statutory assessment, school staff will do everything they can to support that assessment, led and supported by the DSL (or deputy) as required.

-30. Bullying, peer on peer abuse and harmful sexual behaviour
+31. Bullying, peer on peer abuse and harmful sexual behaviour to include, but is not limited to: